Happy Monday, and welcome to July! We're excited to share another update of what's been going on in the community over the last week.

 Hello and Welcome

 Please join us in welcoming our newest members to the Ciena Community!
-Welcome: Hazem Amara, umair ashraf, Ifzal Bashir, Patrick Blondiau, Carlos Davila, Matt Dunlop, Abouagela Esarwi, Anson Foster, Simon Ho, Timo Holstila, danny Horassi, Grant Jackson, Fredrik Jonsson, Marcin Kapturski, Mick Keeble, Oleg Klimovskiy, Eduardo López Liddelow, Jacob Leithman, Julio Luna, Abhishek Makkar, Gary Maners, Scott Manjourides, Trevor Marwick, Sachin Mokashi, Chad Myers, Joseph O'Dell, sam olatunji, Amit Panda, Sebastien Peterson, Sebastien Peterson, Brooks Price, Nolan Randall, Diogo Rigonato, Manuel Rodriguez, Norma Rodriguez, Emilio Rojas, James Ruggles, Rohit Sharma, patrick thoms, and aaron welch.
+Welcome: Hazem Amara, umair ashraf, Ifzal Bashir, Patrick Blondiau, Carlos Davila, Matt Dunlop, Abouagela Esarwi, Anson Foster, Simon Ho, Timo Holstila, danny Horassi, Grant Jackson, Fredrik Jonsson, Marcin Kapturski, Mick Keeble, Oleg Klimovskiy, Eduardo López Liddelow, Jacob Leithman, Julio Luna, Abhishek Makkar, Gary Maners, Scott Manjourides, Trevor Marwick, Sachin Mokashi, Chad Myers, Joe O'Dell, sam olatunji, Amit Panda, Sebastien Peterson, Sebastien Peterson, Brooks Price, Nolan Randall, Diogo Rigonato, Manuel Rodriguez, Norma Rodriguez, Emilio Rojas, James Ruggles, Rohit Sharma, patrick thoms, and aaron welch.

 We're so glad to have you and would like to extend an invitation to share something about yourself and your favorite Ciena products, as well as learn more about other members of the community on our introduce yourself thread!